How to Baby Proof Curtains: 5 Easy Ways to Keep Kids Safe

 High Weight Capacity

 Thick blackout drapes or layered curtains can be heavy.
+Similarly, heavy furniture needs anchoring too—check out our complete guide on how to babyproof dresser safety for toddlers.
 Choose rods rated for at least 15 pounds per linear foot.
 Check product labels—if you’re unsure, go up a size to be safe.

 Rounded Finials